Robinyo/serendipity/docs/getting-started/02-environment.md

 # Environment

-To get started with Serendipity, you need to set up your development environment.
+To get started, you need to set up your development environment.

 What you need: